erhant/halo2-vectordb/README.md

 ## Testing

-We plan on testing our implementations over vectors from `ANN_SIFT_10K` by [Jégou et al.](https://inria.hal.science/inria-00514462/en) from [Corpus-Texmex](http://corpus-texmex.irisa.fr/), which is composed of 10K 128-dimensional vectors.
-We have downloaded the dataset and store it under `res` folder.

 To run tests:

 ```sh
 cargo test
 ```

+Some of the tests make use of the `ANN_SIFT_10K` dataset by [Jégou et al.](https://inria.hal.science/inria-00514462/en) which can be downloaded at [Corpus-Texmex](http://corpus-texmex.irisa.fr/).
+This dataset 128-dimensional vectors.
+Within our tests folder, the `common` module exposes two functions to read these vectors:

+- `read_vectors_from_disk` takes a path and dimension (128 in this case) and reads the `.fvec` files from the dataset, returning a single vector of `f32` values.
+This single vector is composed of all vector elements, composed together.
+- `select_from_vectors` takes that single vector and a list of indices, and returns the selected vectors only.

 ## Acknowledgements